Make a Cubist Collage

-You are going to make your very own Swanzy inspired collage.
+Make your very own Cubist inspired collage.
+Collage comes from the French word colle meaning ‘glue’.
+Collage is used to describe a technique where different types of materials are glued to a flat surface.
 Take a close look at nature and be creative with shapes and colours as you cut out your own masterpiece!

 What you will need

-- Take your scissors and cut out shapes from the brightly coloured paper.
-They can be any shape you want; they can be wavy like the sea or sharp like a cactus, they can be in the shape of love hearts or spell out words!
+Cut out shapes from the brightly coloured paper.
+They can be any shape you want -wavy like the sea, sharp like a cactus.
+They can even spell out words!
 Just let your imagination take over.

-- Once you’re happy with your picture you can stick your paper shapes down.
+Once you’re happy with your picture you can glue your paper shapes down

 Composition is very important to artists’ work.
 Don’t be afraid to experiment with your shapes, you could even overlap them to make a new shape – just play around and see what happens.

 Ask a parent or guardian to take a picture of your work and share it with us.

 Don’t forget to sign it with your name and age.

 We will post your artwork on our website and Instagram account